wp-plugins/4stats/readme.txt

 2. Into this new directory upload the plugin files (`4stats.php`, etc.)
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Enter your 4stats.de Project-ID and the API key.
 Don't use somebody else's data or key!
-5. Now your visitors should be tracked und you can view your stats on the dashboard and the 4stats statistics page
+5. Now your visitors should be tracked and you can view your stats on the dashboard and the 4stats statistics page